 ></hyvor-talk-comment-count>

-function to add it to all the comment counts.
+add it to all the comment counts in the page.

 hyvorTalkCommentCounts.load({